drulum/oneshotmail/README.md

 Running main.py directly
 ========================

-This will provide you with a simple console application allowing you to choose whether to carry out a trial run or send the emails.
-Both options use the files stored in the **email-preparation** folder and require no further interaction.
+This will provide you with a simple console application allowing you to preview the message to be sent, carry out a trial run or send the emails.
+Each option uses the files stored in the **email-preparation** folder.

 In order to carry out a trial run, issue the following command in a separate console.
-On Linux you may need to precede the command with ```sudo```.
+On Linux you may need to prefix the command with ```sudo```.
 The emails will be constructed normally and then printed to the console running the smtpd DebuggingServer.

 ```commandline
 python -m smtpd -c DebuggingServer -n localhost:1025